 - Sail Training Association.

 - CPC (United Kingdom) Limited (name changed in 1998 to Best Foods Inc.

 - The Chilean Navy

-Gordon Frickers is listed in: Debrett’s Distinguished People of Today & Who’s Who Art and Antiques and not very accurately on Wikipedia.
+Gordon Frickers is listed in Debrett’s Distinguished People of Today & Who’s Who Art and Antiques and not very accurately on Wikipedia.

 “The Condell painting went down a real treat.